scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

     * methods
     * arrays and dictionaries (Python) or arrays and objects (JavaScript)
 * I do *not* expect that you know much HTML or CSS.
 It always helps if you do, of course.
-* The plan is for this course to be renumbered CS 204 and be offered every year, maybe more.
+* The plan is for this course to be offered every semester next year, and probably ongoing

 ## Target Audience